Pietro Lanza di Scalea

-Pietro Lanza di Scalea (1863–1938) was an Italian noble and politician.
+Pietro Lanza Branciforte Mastrogiovanni Tasca, Prince Lanza of Scalea (1863–1938) was an Italian noble and politician.
 He served as the minister of war in 1922 and as the minister of the colonies between 1924 and 1926.
 He was a long-term member of the Italian Parliament.

 Early life

 Lanza was born in Palermo on 20 October 1863.
 His parents were Prince of Scalea Francesco and Rosa Mastrogiovanni Tasca from the family of the counts of Almerita.
 He had five siblings.
 Lanza received a degree in law.

 Career

 In 1897 Lanza was elected to the Parliament where he served for seven terms until 1924.
 He was the state secretary at the Ministry of Foreign Affairs between 11 February 1906 to March 1914 with some interruptions.
 In 1920 he founded the short-lived Agrarian Party.
 He was appointed minister of war to the cabinet led by Prime Minister Luigi Facta on 26 February 1922 and was in office until 1 August 1922.
 Lanza was named as the minister of the colonies in the cabinet of Benito Mussolini on 1 July 1924, succeeding Luigi Federzoni in the post.
 During the visit of Lanza to Libya rebels killed and wounded more than 100 Italians at Bir Tarsin.
 Lanza's term as minister of the colonies ended on 6 November 1926.
 In 1929 he was elected to the Italian Senate.

 In addition to his political offices Lanza was a member of the Sicilian Society for Homeland History, a member of the Italian Geographic Society (1909), president of the Italian Geographic Society (1926–1928) and a member of the Roman Society of Homeland History (8 July 1936).
 He also headed the Italian Committee for Czechoslovak Independence.